grc-cohort-22/response-tally/README.md

 ```
 The order is unimportant.

-As an extra test, try downloading your class' data from Canvas and checking that your program properly handles it.

 ### Wave 2
 Implement `tallyTopicsFiltered`.
 Read the Javadoc carefully to understand what the method is meant to do.
 Make sure to compile your code each time before running it!